About the Community Board

 Community Board Meetings - Update

 The Community Board, until the end of last year, had been holding its regular meetings and information sessions in the Beckenham Boardroom at South Library and Service Centre, 66 Colombo Street.
-But with the imminent demolition and rebuild of the facility, the Community Board will have its regular meetings at the Linwood Boardroom, for the next two years.
+But with the imminent demolition and rebuild of the facility, the Community Board will have its regular meetings at the Linwood Boardroom, through to December 2026.

 Members of the public are welcome to attend the meetings and information sessions; the Linwood Boardroom is located by the carpark at Gate B, 180 Smith Street, Linwood.
 The upcoming meetings are listed below on this webpage.